suturner/dactl/README.md

 You can find credits at the bottom of this Readme file.
 **All** feedback is welcome, both positive and negative.

-## Installation
-### Running locally
-Assuming you've got Jekyll [installed](https://jekyllrb.com/docs/installation/), clone or download this repo, `cd` to wherever you've put `dactl` folder and run `jekyll -s'`

-### Hosting on GitHub
-Fork this repo and rename it to `yourusername.github.io`... and that's it!
-Your new dactl-themed Jekyll blog should be up and running at yourusername.github.io.

 ## Usage
 ### Slight warning